-Founding Chancellor Hal Dengerink retired, was bestowed with the title Chancellor Emeritus and the Administration building was renamed the Dengerink Administration building in his honor.
+Founding Chancellor H.A.
+Hal Dengerink retired.
+He was given the title Chancellor Emeritus and the Administration building was renamed the Dengerink Administration building in his honor.

 WSU Vancouver welcomed its first freshman class.

-The WSU Vancouver campus celebrated its groundbreaking and was dedicated on June 28, 1996.
+The new WSU Vancouver campus was dedicated on June 28, 1996.

-The Salmon Creek site was purchased for $5.5 million as the permanent home for WSU Vancouver.
+The Salmon Creek site was purchased as the permanent home for WSU Vancouver.